colthreepv/angular-media-player/README.md

 # Release History

+  * 0.5.3 - test coverage run on IE aswell (8/20), just not the playback ones (because tests are written to use .ogg files). bugfix from 0.5.2
   * 0.5.2 - fixed bug regarding how i used `angular.forEach`, sorry. (closes [#26](https://github.com/mrgamer/angular-media-player/issues/26))
   * 0.5.1
     * added [selective play](#playerplayindex-selectiveplay) functionality on `play` and `playPause`